TelkomIndonesia/go-boilerplate/README.md

 ## Using as library

 The packages under `pkg` are reusable for importing into other project.
 Moreover `pkg/cmd` can be used to instantiate all the packages using environment variable for [quick inclusion](./internal/cmd/cmd.go#L118-L136)

+### Versions with BREAKING CHANGES

+- v0.20.0 introduces completely major breaking changes as the pacjage structure is completely rewritten